freenandes/prez/list/docs_design.md

 - A father and a lover
 - Living in greater Lisbon, Portugal
 - Hands-on creator inspired by arts
-- Experience with 0–1 projects, eCommerce and operations
+- Experience with 0–1 projects + eCommerce + operations
 - All-round designer
 - Product designer at Percona
 - Generalist contributor in FOSS